vistadataproject/nodeVISTA/setup/README.md

 # nodeVISTA

 ####These setup instructions are for advanced users only.
-Please refer to the [demo](https://github.com/vistadataproject) wiki to get quickly started.
+Please refer to the [demo](https://github.com/vistadataproject) wiki to get started quickly.

 ### The following outlines how to install nodeVISTA from the setup shell script.